OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelunstructured_comp.rst

 Advanced usage
 --------------

-You can specify the training data after instantiation if you like, by setting the component's :ref:`metadata<component_metadata>`.
-Training data is provided as metadata to the ``trig`` component using the variable names prefixed with ``train:``.
+You can specify the training data after instantiation if you like, by setting the component's :ref:`options<component_options>`.
+Training data is provided in the options to the ``trig`` component using the variable names prefixed with ``train:``.
 This can be done anytime before the `MetaModelUnStructuredComp` runs for the first time.

 The inputs and outputs of a `MetaModelUnStructuredComp` are not limited to scalar values.
 The following modified version of the example uses an array to predict sine and